endel/js2php/README.md

 js2php
 ===

 JavaScript to PHP source-to-source transpiler.
+[Online demo](http://endel.github.io/js2php)

 **This is an experiment.
 Please do not use it.**